grain-lang/grain/stdlib/int64.md

 include "int64"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Int64 type.
+Functions and constants included in the Int64 module.

 ### Int64.**fromNumber**